dcoreyrasm/research-assistant-template/README.md

 Copy the "Access Code".

-Exchange it for a token using Terminal/CMD: curl https://api.dropbox.com/oauth2/token -d code=YOUR_ACCESS_CODE -d grant_type=authorization_code -d client_id=YOUR_APP_KEY -d client_secret=YOUR_APP_SECRET
+Exchange it for a token using Terminal/CMD (do this quickly, the code expires in 5 mins): curl https://api.dropbox.com/oauth2/token -d code=YOUR_ACCESS_CODE -d grant_type=authorization_code -d client_id=YOUR_APP_KEY -d client_secret=YOUR_APP_SECRET

-Copy the "refresh_token" string from the result.
+Copy the "refresh_token" string from the JSON result (do not include quotes).

 Step 3: Add Secrets to GitHub